Tesla Is Increasing Parts Production In Shanghai Plant To Cope With Demand

 The company also announced a new gaming computer for its Model s and Model X vehicles: “Up to 10 teraflops of processing power enables in-car gaming on-par with today’s newest consoles via Tesla Arcade.
 Wireless controller compatibility allows gaming from any seat.”

-Tesla is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Risk-Off Stocks to Buy as Inflation Remains at Record Levels
+Tesla is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Stocks That are Ready For a Santa Claus Rally

 .